hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/03b-HTML5API.md

   + array w/ differnet types of arrays, e.g., `a[0] = [1, 2, 3, 4, 5]; a[1] = ['michel', 'henri', 'francois']; a; // [Array(5), Array(3)]`

 + [`array.push()` method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/push)
-  + syntax: `arr.push([element1[, ...[, elementN]]])`
-  + docstring: add one or more elements to the end of an array and return the new length of the array
-  + parameters
-    + `elementN`: the element(s) to add to the end of the array.
-  + return: The `new` length property of the object upon which the method was called.

 + [`array.pop()` method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/pop)
-  + syntax: `arr.pop()`
-  + docstring:
-    + remove the __last__ element from an array and return that element
-    + change the length of the array
-  + return: the removed element from the array; `undefined` if the array is empty.

 + [`array.sort()` method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort)
   + syntax: `arr.sort([compareFunction])`
-  + docstring:
-    + sort the elements of an array in place and return the sorted array
-    + default sort order: ascending, built upon converting the elements into strings, then comparing their sequences of UTF-16 code units values.
-  + parameters
-    + `compareFunction` (optional):
-      + specify a function that defines the sort order.
-      + omitted: the array elements are converted to strings, then sorted according to each character's Unicode code point value.
   + compare function

     ```js